SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/657#9](https://judge.softuni.org/Contests/Practice/Index/657#9).

-## What we learned in this chapter?
+## What Have We Learned from This Chapter?

 We learned to draw figures with nested **`for`** loops: